smooth-alg/f5-ansible-onboard-vmware/README.md

 	* edit variables in inventory files

-3. Run playbooks from within bigip-aws-vpn directory.
+3. Run playbooks from the top directory.
 Set the env_tag for name of your deployment.

   	* Onboard BIG-IPs
 	```